 As the other person talks, I try to imagine what it might have been like to be in their shoes as they were growing up figuring things out.
 I try to understand why it makes sense for them to see things the way they do.

 Once I've done this, I've earned the right to tell my story.
 And I tell it.
 And I try to tell it very factually.
 I try not to overstate my evidence.
 I just try to tell a story that explains how my views got to their present form.

 And guess what.
 I often learn that my own views aren't as well-grounded as I thought they were.
 Sometimes I am the one who winds up opening his mind to new possibilities.
 That’s a good thing.
-I like having more options to choose from.
+I like having more options from which to choose.